All Episodes

 This can't happen anymore.

-Mr. Mr. Zamaripa, our prayers are with you.
+Mr. Zemarippo, our prayers are with you.

 We'll put it up on Hannity.com.

-All right, glad you're with us.
+Glad you're with us.

-Thanks, Scott Shannon.
+Thanks, Scott, Shannon.

-Everything it is everything that we know to be what has made America great.
+Everything, it is everything that we know to be what has made America great.

 That means America's history.

-What what is what is how did we become the greatest nation on earth?
+How did we become the greatest nation on earth?

-And yet no country is perfect.
+And yet, no country is perfect.

-We we we have uh We literally have a document.
+We literally have a document.

 We've gotten a lot done.